polygamma/aurman/README.md

 - `-u`, `--sysupgrade`
 - `-c`, `--clean`

-##### The following options are exclusive to aurman for `--sync` or `-S`:
+##### Options for `--sync` or `-S` exclusive to aurman:

-- `--noedit`: Will not show changes of PKGBUILDs, .install, and other relevant files.
+- `--noedit`: Do not show changes of PKGBUILDs, .install, and other relevant files.
 It assumes users will be okay with the changes.

-- `--always_edit`: Lets users edit the files of packages even when there are no new changes.
+- `--always_edit`: Edit the files of packages even when there are no new changes.

-- `--show_changes`: Will show changes of PKGBUILDs, .install, and other relevant files without asking.
+- `--show_changes`: Show changes of PKGBUILDs, .install, and other relevant files without asking.

-- `--devel`: Will fetch current development versions of packages to check if a new version is available.
+- `--devel`: Fetch current development versions of packages to check if a new version is available.

-- `--deep_search`: Dependency solving will ignore currently fulfilled dependencies of users' systems and try to solve the problem for systems with zero packages installed.
+- `--deep_search`: Dependency solving will ignore currently fulfilled dependencies and try to solve the problem for systems with zero packages installed.
-If aurman is not able to find a solution when installing packages, try re-running aurman with this flag.
+If aurman is not able to find a solution, try re-running with this flag.
 It could take some time to find a solution.

-- `--pgp_fetch`: Fetches needed PGP keys without asking users.
+- `--pgp_fetch`: Fetch needed PGP keys without asking user.

-- `--keyserver`: Lets users specify a keyserver to fetch the PGP keys from.
+- `--keyserver`: Specify a keyserver to fetch the PGP keys from.

 - `--aur`: Act on AUR packages only.